ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 ~~~
 {: .bash}

-Although looks uselessly simple, this could be a powerful basic test
+Although looks uselessly simple, this is a powerful basic test
-to guarantee that `1dsum` is available, that it was installed
+to guarantee that `1dsum` is available, that it is installed
-correctly (matching architecture etc), and does operate fine on
+correctly (matching architecture etc.), and operates fine on
 typical files stored on the file system.

 To have better management over collection of such tests, testing